 License analytics give you a quick, aggregated overview of your licenses.

-This chart reveals the master template distribution.
+This chart reveals the Master Templates and Licenses distribution.

 It gets more interesting when you zoom in from this chart to the license view where you can perform an on/off multi-feature analysis: